After testing seven BMX bikes, I’ve found that the Mongoose Legion Freestyle BMX Bike is the best for beginners and advanced riders.

 - Not fit for taller adults

 - Makes loud noises when you ride it

 Mongoose Title 24-Inch BMX Race Bike – Best for Larger Adults

 This is the third time I’ve included a Mongoose product on this list, but that’s just because the brand is so awesome!
 It has released BMX bikes for each use and need, which earned the company a great reputation.

 Now, if you’re taller than 5’5’’ and are into bike racing, I highly recommend the Mongoose Title 24-inch bike.
-Due to its larger wheels and sturdy, aluminum frame, it should align with your body just fine.
+Due to its larger wheels and sturdy, aluminium frame, it should align with your body just fine.

-Also, because it’s constructed from aluminum, the bike can be as lightweight as any racer would hope for.
+Also, because it’s constructed from aluminium, the bike can be as lightweight as any racer would hope for.
 Other things that can enhance the bike’s speed include the sleek and smooth finish and extra-light components.